Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Introduction

 \section{Introduction}

-Galaxies act as stellar factories in the universe, producing stars through the gravitational collapse of the densest regions within molecular clouds.
-Molecular clouds are widely distributed within galaxies and serve as localized sites for star formation.
-Each molecular cloud typically contains multiple clumps, which are the local sites of star formation within the cloud and the precursors of embedded star clusters \citep{Kennicutt2012-50,Miville2017-834,Rosolowsky2021-502,Urquhart2022-510,Yan2017-607,Zhou2024PASP-1,Zhou2024PASP-2}.
-The work of \citet{Motte2018-56, Vazquez2019-490,Kumar2020-642, Henshaw2020-4, Zhou2022-514,Zhou2023-676,Zhou2024-686-146, Zhou2024PASA, Zhou2024-534,Zhou2025-537b,Zhou2025-699} (and reference therein) present a comprehensive multi-scale investigation of hub-filament structures, examining their morphology, kinematics, and evolution from dense core ($\sim$1000 AU) to clump ($\sim$1pc), molecular cloud ($\sim$10-100 pc), and galaxy-cloud ($\sim$1000 pc) scales.
+Galaxies act as stellar nurseries, forming stars through the gravitational collapse of dense regions within molecular clouds.
+These clouds, which are widespread throughout galaxies, contain multiple clumps that serve as the local sites of star formation and the precursors of embedded star clusters \citep{Kennicutt2012-50,Miville2017-834,Rosolowsky2021-502,Urquhart2022-510,Yan2017-607,Zhou2024PASP-1,Zhou2024PASP-2}.
+The work of \citet{Motte2018-56, Vazquez2019-490,Kumar2020-642, Henshaw2020-4, Zhou2022-514,Zhou2023-676,Zhou2024-686-146, Zhou2024PASA, Zhou2024-534,Zhou2025-537b,Zhou2025-699} (and reference therein) present a comprehensive multi-scale investigation of hub-filament structures, examining their morphology, kinematics, and evolution from dense core ($\sim$1000 AU) to clump ($\sim$1 pc), molecular cloud ($\sim$10-100 pc), and galaxy-cloud ($\sim$1000 pc) scales.
 These observations reveal hierarchical hub-filament structures with self-similar properties spanning sub-parsec to kiloparsec scales, highlighting their crucial role in the star formation process.
 Within this hierarchy, a dense core serves as a hub within a clump, a clump functions as a hub within a molecular cloud, and a molecular cloud acts as a hub within a galaxy.
 Hub-filament structures form through the gravitational contraction of gas structures.
 Velocity gradient analyses suggest that gas inflows along filaments are driven by gravity.
 Molecular gas is organized into network structures formed by the gravitational coupling of multi-scale hub-filament structures, where local gravitational centers (hubs) serve as the primary sites of star formation.